chugah/React-Task-Manager/readme.md

-React Task Manager App for Kids
+React Task Manager

+A web application for kids to manage and organize their tasks with help from minions.